Disclaimer: Our videos use a synthetic voice, so we can bring more to you. No AI is used otherwise.

 - A list of Funds and their Balances so you can maintain continuity by adding them to ChMeetings.
 If you have several balances allocated for specific goals, but you are not calling them “Funds” necessarily; these would become Funds in ChMeetings.
 Not to be confused with “Budgets”, which you can learn more about here.

-- A list of Income and Expense Categories, again, to add them to ChMeetings and keep your books consistent.
+- A list of Income and Expense Categories (and Subcategories as needed), again, to add them to ChMeetings and keep your books consistent.

 - An OFX, QFX, QIF or QBO file containing any transactions that you may want to import to ChMeetings.
 This is not required if you do not want to import transactions.

-To add Funds, go to Accounting > Accounts, and click the ⨁ icon above the Funds widget.
+To add Funds, go to Accounting > Funds, and click on Add Fund.

 Name your Fund and click Save.